br0kej/bin2ml/docs/src/binary_data_extraction.md

 # Binary Data Extraction
 ## Core Functionality
 `bin2ml` generates ML-ready data from JSON files, which contain raw data about software binaries, extracted with Radare2.
-In the example below we produce one of such JSON files from a binary file called `target_bin`:
+In the example below we produce one of such JSON files from a binary called `target_bin`:

 ```bash
 bin2ml extract --fpath path/to/target_bin --output-dir path/to/output_dir --modes cfg
 ```

-The argument `--fpath` can also accepd a directory path to recursively extract data from all binaries within that folder.
+The argument `--fpath` can also accept a directory path to recursively extract data from all binaries within that folder.
 As a result, `bin2ml` will save the output of `r2pipe` to `path/to/output_dir/target_bin_cfg.json`. [^extractsource]

 [^extractsource]: For more information refer to the implementation `FileToBeProcessed` in extract.rs.

 ## Multiple Modes
-Previously, we demonstrated how to extract output from a single Radare2 command (`agfj @@f`).
+Previously, we demonstrated how `bin2ml` extracts data from a single Radare2 command (`agfj`).
 You can also execute multiple extraction modes simultaneously, significantly speeding up the analysis process when multiple types of features are needed:
 ```bash
 bin2ml extract --fpath path/to/target_bin --output-dir path/to/output_dir --modes cfg decomp strings
 ```